In Kayamandi as it is in Heaven

 “It wasn’t good art—it wasn’t.
 They bought it, and I know why.
 It was out of pity.
 They think, ‘Oh, poor township boy, selling art.’
 But they bought it.
 Ten rand here, ten rand there.
 For me that made a huge difference.”

 At the local high school, Odwa met a teacher who facilitated art classes from the back of her open Volkswagen Beetle.
-Odwa started assisting her in school, and her class grew.
+Odwa started assisting her at the school, and her class grew.
 Before long they had to move into a bigger space, where they were adopted by a Christian organization.
 Odwa taught there, withdrawing from the surrounding township as he became consumed in the art community.
 Eventually he took over the class full-time.
 The class was incredibly successful—something Odwa takes pride in to this day.

 “I became a Christian within that environment.
 But I tell people the head and the heart did not connect…my heart was connected to art, that was for sure…but my concept of God did not connect.
 I did not see him as a Father—I just saw him as an Overlooker, which is everyone’s perspective of God in a township.”